What is the size of the light?

 Cars with big tires can’t shake well on bumpy roads.
 Similarly, light with longer wavelengths is less sensitive to air molecules.
 In contrast, cars with small tires generate vibrations along bumpy roads.
 This is why light with shorter wavelengths scatters more.

 As the sun sets, the sun shines obliquely on the ground.
 Passing through the atmosphere, blue light with short wavelengths is scattered and exits in all directions.
-Eventually, light with a relatively long wavelength, such as red, remains and looks glow.
+Eventually, light with a relatively long wavelength, such as red, remains and looks glowing.